nitsanavni/timer/prompt.md

 @./timer.py

-1. stop also means reset timer
-2. time elpsed and time left are session-level state, not per participant
+@./session_2024_10_04.yml

+1. allow loading session from file
+2. 'r' -> rotate and stop
+3. grow the space to show unassigned participants with the length of participants list
+4. 'd' -> edit turn duration
+5. also show time left
+6. when timer expires, stop, and rotate